How to Sign Up for Unemployment Insurance in Massachusetts

 Where to Register for Unemployment Benefits in Massachusetts

 File for an unemployment claim as soon as possible once you become unemployed.
 Your claim will begin on the Sunday of the calendar week in which the claim is filed.
 This date is known as the “effective claim date.”
-Waiting more than a full week to request unemployment benefits will delay the start of your claim and benefits will not be paid for the weeks that passed prior to the week you filed.
+Waiting more than a full week for requesting unemployment benefits will delay the start of your claim and benefits will not be paid for the weeks that passed prior to the week you filed.

 Regarding where to apply for unemployment in MA, you can either submit an online application for unemployment or apply over the telephone by calling the TeleClaim Center.
 To understand how to apply for unemployment online, follow the prompts.
 If you do not have access to a computer, you can visit your local library or One-Stop Career Center to use free, publicly-available computers.